Enferlain/kuro_ui/PROGRESS_LOG.md

 - **Layout Fixes**:
     - **Header Height**: Used negative margins to ensure the larger click targets don't increase the visual height of the header.

+### 5. Canvas & Node Interaction Polish
+- **Smart Un-Minimize**:
+    - **Logic Update**: Manually minimized nodes now automatically "un-minimize" when activated if the current zoom level allows them to be expanded.
+This fixes an issue where nodes would re-collapse immediately after being deselected.
+    - **Behavior**: Clicking a minimized node while zoomed in keeps it expanded; clicking while zoomed out (LOD mode) keeps it as a temporary peek.
+- **Visual Indicators**:
+    - **Minimize Icon**: Added a "Minimize" icon to the top-right of the card view (LOD view) when a node is manually minimized.
+This clearly distinguishes manually minimized nodes from those that are simply auto-collapsed due to zoom.
+- **Collision Physics Upgrade**:
+    - **Minimized State Awareness**: The collision system now correctly detects if a node is minimized (manually or via zoom) and uses its smaller "Card Size" boundary for physics calculations.
+    - **Logic Synchronization**: Synchronized the collision engine's LOD logic with the visual rendering engine's logic (using exact viewport thresholds).
+This ensures that what you see is exactly what you collide with, eliminating "ghost" collisions around expanded-looking nodes that physics treated as cards.